 This university is one of the most ranked schools in the state.
 It has world rankings by the École des Mines de Paris, Shanghai Jia Tong University, and the Webometrics Ranking of World Universities.
 It is most often ranked for its research expenditures, world-class faculty, and individual programs such as engineering and its MBA program.
 Additionally, the school enjoys national ranking by NRC Rankings, Washington Monthly, U.S. News and World Report, and the Princeton Review.

 The University of OshKosh is one of the best universities in Wisconsin for students interested in getting a world-class education from a large university.
 This is a public, state-supported school that was established in 1871 and is located in Oshkosh, Wisconsin.
 It is a member of the University of Wisconsin System and is regionally accredited by the NCACS THLC.

 UW-Oshkosh delivers 60 undergraduate degrees as well as over a dozen master degrees; there is also one doctoral program available at this school.
 There are over 100 minors, certifications, licensures, and endorsement programs available from this university as well.
 The most popular program at this school is Nursing, which is the second-larges program of its kind in the state.
+Other popular areas include:

 This school offers global experiences for its students in a program called Study Away.
 It is here that students can take a summer, a semester, or an entire year to explore a new country and view their degree from an international perspective.
 UW-Oshkosh current ranks in the top 50 schools nationwide for a number of graduate students who study abroad, making this one of the best reasons to seriously consider this university for a great education.